 19) Fried Ravioli (Lil’ Luna)

 Here’s another on the spot appetizer, straight from the deep fryer.
 Fried ravioli!
 I have stumbled upon this appetizer idea before but I actually never prepared it.
-This fried ravioli recipe by Lil’ Luna is right up my alley and I definitely have to try this one out next time.
+This fried ravioli recipe by Lil’ Luna is right up my alley and I also have to try this one out next time.
 Credits go to mom of six Kristyn!

 It’s quite a straight forward appetizer recipe: ingredients you need are store bought ravioli with filling of your choice, buttermilk, breadcrumbs and parmesan cheese.
 Coat the ravioli with the buttermilk and breadcrumbs, deep fry them and sprinkle the fried ravioli right before serving with grated cheese.
 Just lovely.

 I’d go for a lovely roasted tomato salsa as a dipping sauce for this one.
 Thanks Kristyn!